codedsprit/nix/.local/state/nvim/lazy/readme/doc/nvim-web-devicons.md

+# Notice
+Nerd fonts moved some symbols with version 3.0.
+Version 2.3 is meant for transition, supporting both version 2 and version 3 icons.

+Nvim-web-devicons requires version 2.3 or above to work properly.
+If you are unable to update please use your plugin manager to pin version of nvim-web-dev icons to `nerd-v2-compat` tag.

 # Nvim-web-devicons

 A `lua` fork of [vim-devicons](https://github.com/ryanoasis/vim-devicons).
 This plugin provides the same icons _as well as_ colors for each icon.